 To create the emotional reaction the client was looking for, the TB&O team had to create a physical environment that was as simple as it was dramatic.
 So, rather than relying upon just an HDRI lighting environment, the team built a transparent set and supplemented the light provided by a custom HDRI light environment with 23 lights created from individual pieces of geometry.
 The result is dramatic light that highlights the product no matter where you are in the VR experience.

 Use finger or mouse to rotate the Specilized Venge.

 View full screen

 A valuable by-product of this work product is being able to repurpose the asset.
 Once the initial project was completed, TB&O created ten short videos that Specialized incorporated into their PowerPoint presentation to dealers.
 Similarly, it is easy to change the product ﬁnishes, the background, the lighting and to create still images as well as other VR experiences.
 While the project was initiated to support the web experience at launch, Specialized has found numerous other ways to use the assets to support social media initiatives, and other marketing and product development needs.
 More about this project can be found here.

 About Specialized Venge

-The Specialized S-Works Venge for 2016 is the fastest and most integrated road bike ever made.
+The Specialized S-Works Venge is the fastest and most integrated road bike ever made.
 A team of 15 engineers used the Specialized Win Tunnel™, located at their headquarters in Morgan Hill, California, to develop this state-of-the-art bike.
 More than 1,000 hours of wind tunnel testing went into the ﬁnal design.
-The S-Works Venge is one piece of an aerodynamic ecosystem that includes clothing, helmet, shoes, tires and wheels that together combine to save a competitive rider ﬁve minutes over 40 kilometers.
+The S-Works Venge is one piece of an aerodynamic ecosystem that includes clothing, helmet, shoes, tires, and wheels that together combine to save a competitive rider ﬁve minutes over 40 kilometers.